 Before increasing intensity, double check that your register, vowels, twang, and larynx positions are also appropriate for the note you’re attempting.

 On high-intensity high notes with a high larynx, lift your head!
 A very common belting technique is the head lift.
 You can see it in the greatest belting divas of our time, including Beyonce and Whitney Houston!

-The head lift (among other key functions) assists in raising the larynx, which is necessary for powerful belting.
-For operatic tenors, however, a more neutral/low head position is ideal as it promotes a more neutral/lower larynx in line with the classical sound ideal.
+The head lift assists in raising the larynx, which is necessary for powerful belting.
+For operatic tenors however, a more neutral/low head position is ideal as it promotes a lower larynx in line with the classical sound.
+In summary: